coalton-lang/coalton-website/content/post/20211129-aoc-contest.md

 - **Feather Prize**: A prize of 50 USD for the best exposition, tutorial, explanation, or written experience report on Coalton.
 At the author's option, the report will be featured on this blog.

+- **Phoenix Prize**: A prize of 50 USD for the best online talk demonstrating Coalton in a live-coding environment; the talk must be at least thirty minutes long and should be submitted to the current [organizer](mailto:phoe@disroot.org) of [Online Lisp Meetings](https://www.youtube.com/playlist?list=PLgq_B39Y_kKD9_sdCeE5SufaeAtbYPv80) to be played on the OLM Twitch.

 - **Magician Prizes**: The top 5 significant contributions that make Coalton noticeably nicer or easier to use each win 50 USD.

 - **Curator Prizes**: The top 5 bug reports (based on their significance and report quality) to Coalton each win 10 USD.